BestTimesToVisit.com Logo

 Walking

-Within St. George's, especially the Carenage and surrounding streets, walking is the best way to explore the colorful architecture, shops, and restaurants.
-It's also feasible within resort areas like Grand Anse.
+Within St. George's, particularly the historic Carenage and surrounding streets, walking is the best way to explore the colorful architecture and soak in the atmosphere.
+It's also ideal for short distances on flatter coastal areas like Grand Anse.

 Cost:Free!